zzhang82/web422/notes/angular-services-intro.md

 To make HttpClient available everywhere in the app:
 1. Open the root AppModule for editing,
-2. Import the HttpClientModule symbol from @angular/common/http,
+2. Import the HttpClient symbol from @angular/common/http,
 3. Add it to the @NgModule.imports array.

 <br>